marionlamoureux/ozone_lab/README.md

 *Note: This lab is hosted on the edge2Ai 1 node deployment.
 It's meant for functional testing and not performance testing*

+*Custodian Prerequisites*
+having an internet connection  where you can ping websites hosted with open proxies. have a command line interface where you can perform ssh we provide a web-ui command line interface but could be blocked by the corporate firewall from your organization having an affinity with command line procedure having a baseline knowledge of Cloudera product

 # Lab 1 Security

 **Summary**